 Horse race: pupils perform the playful activity in front of the screen.
 The horses move along a race track with four different obstacles.
 Big obstacle: you have to jump up high, raise your hand and say "hop, hop.
-Small obstacle: clap your hands and say "hop".
+Small obstacle: you have to clap your hands and say "hop".
 Wet obstacle: raise your hand again and say 'whoop-clap'.